alfonsocantos/glader/README.md

 ### Add with TTL

 It adds an item to the store by id, with Time To Live.
+To do so, use ttl glader using myglader as store

 ```go
 item := struct {